kennygrant/bestiary/structs.md

 ## Enums

-There are no first class enums in Go.
-You can use the keyword iota to increment constants from a known base, so the closest to an enum is a set of constants in a file:
+There are no enums in Go.
+Use the keyword iota to increment constants from a known base, so the closest to an enum is a set of constants in a file:

 ```go
 // Describe the constants here